awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    aws greengrassv2 list-effective-deployments --core-device-thing-name MyGreengrassCore
    ```

    The `coreDeviceExecutionStatus` indicates the status of the deployment to the core device\.
-When the status is `COMPLETED`, run the following command to verify that the Greengrass CLI is installed and runs\.
+When the status is `SUCCEEDED`, run the following command to verify that the Greengrass CLI is installed and runs\.
 Replace */greengrass/v2* with the path to the root folder\.

    ```
    /greengrass/v2/bin/greengrass-cli help